cronvel/tea-time/README.md

     `tea-time test/*js --bb firefox`

+* Optional tests:

+	When an optional test fails, it does not cause a 'fail' but an 'optionalFail'.
+	Optional fails don't produce non-zero exit code.
+	Common use cases are next iteration preparation, or test cases created just after a bug discovery: we do not want those fails to prevent new releases since there is no regression.

+	Syntaxes:
+	- .optional()
+	- .opt()
+	- .next()

+    ```js
+    it.optional( "Optional test" , function( done ) {
+        throw new Error( "Optional fail" ) ;
+    } ) ;
+    ```

-* Better test isolation, mocha (v2.5.3 ATM) would fail to run this test properly:
+* Better test isolation, mocha (v3.0.2 ATM) would fail to run this test properly:

     ```js
     describe( "Desync" , function() {